bjaspan/goofy/README.md

 Clearly, PHP-FPM is not behaving correctly.
 This data helped me track down the bug in the ondemand process manager; a fix is forthcoming.

-## A lengthy example: A History of a Thousand Conncetions
+## A lengthy example: A History of a Thousand Connections

 [ This experiment was conducted in 2010. ]